 For these two, adventure filled days, we base ourselves in the quaint little town of Hathersage which has easy access to some of the Peaks finest crags and has a number of great climbing shops, as well as cafes and pubs to relax in after an awesome day of climbing.

 The Peak District became the first National Park in the UK in 1951.
 It is one of the most visited parks as it has close proximity to Sheffield, Manchester, Stoke-on-Trent and Derby.
 Much of the UK’s climbing and mountaineering history can be found in the Peak District because of its famous gritstone crags, burbage, forgatt and the world famous stanage edge.

 The Peaks are home to two very different types of rock known as Dark Peak and Light Peak.

 The Dark Peaks are made of Gritstone with its rounded edges, natural horizontal breaks and exceptional friction.

-The White Peaks (sometimes known as Low Peak) are made of Limestone which typically has smaller sharper edged holds and the crags generally have steeper faces.
+The Light Peaks (sometimes known as Low Peak) are made of Limestone which typically has smaller, sharper edged holds and the crags generally have steeper faces.

 March to October